 Sub-2-Hour Marathon Shoes: How the Tech Works

-The two-hour barrier was broken twice today.
-In legal conditions, at the London Marathon, Sabastian Sawe of Kenya crossed the line in 1:59:30, 65 seconds inside Kelvin Kiptum’s world record.
+In record-legal conditions at the London Marathon, Sabastian Sawe of Kenya crossed the line in 1:59:30, 65 seconds inside Kelvin Kiptum’s world record.

 Yomif Kejelcha of Ethiopia followed in 1:59:41 on his marathon debut.
 Jacob Kiplimo of Uganda took third in 2:00:28, also under the previous world record.
 Sawe and Kejelcha both wore the Adidas Adizero Adios Pro Evo 3, launched three days before the race.
-Kiplimo wore a Nike Alphafly 4 prototype.
-So begins the new generation of endurance running tech.
+Kiplimo wore another supershoe, the Nike Alphafly 4 prototype.

 Adidas Adizero Adios Pro Evo 3 in silver, used at the 2026 London Marathon